jlim0063/SRBayesAnalyses/README.md

 Temporary dataframes and tibbles serve as temporary containers for miscellaneous datasets (e.g. demographics).
 Instead of prefixes `nsf.data` or `bds.data`, these can be identified with the prefixes `nsf.temp` or `bds.temp`.

-Temporary dataframes and tibbles are almost always removed from the global environment at the end of the respective code blocks.
+Temporary dataframes and tibbles are almost always removed from the global environment at the end of the respective code blocks using the `rm()` method.
 Because they usually contain miscellaneous data that may not involve assignment to experimental conditions, the naming convention is as follows:
 `[prefix].[specifier1].[specifier2]...`
 <br></br>

 ### **2.3 PLOT-NAMING CONVENTIONS**

 Plot objects use the following naming convention:
-`plot.[studyAcronym][specifier1].[specifier2]...`
+`plot.[studyAcronym].[specifier1].[specifier2]...`

 The `plot` prefix denotes that the object is a plot objects, making it easily distinguishable from dataframe and tibble objects.
 <br></br>